Current opportunities to join our faculty. Learn more

 Overview

-Graduates of the program will be prepared and eligible for national NP certification examinations and to assume leadership roles as advanced practice registered nurses in a variety of organizations.
+Graduates will be fully prepared for national NP certification exams and ready to take on leadership roles as advanced practice registered nurses, driving innovation and improving patient outcomes across diverse healthcare settings.

 Why a DNP?